Moondram Pirai: Plot

-Viji's father Vedachalam, who was searching her through the police, releases a newspaper advertisement about his lost daughter.
+Viji's father Vedachalam, who was searching for her through the police, releases a newspaper advertisement about his lost daughter.
 A co-passenger who had travelled with Cheenu and Viji from Madras to Ooty by train gives them a lead.
 Cheenu takes Viji to an Ayurvedic practitioner and leaves her there for a day's treatment.
 In his absence, the police come to his house searching for Viji.
 Finally, the police learn that Viji is getting treated at the doctor's place and reach there.
 Cheenu is unable to come as he is afraid of police action.
 The treatment goes through successfully.
 Viji regains her memory, but completely forgets about the period between her accident and recovery.
 From the doctor, Vedachalam learns that the person who had brought her there had been taking good care of their daughter; he withdraws his police complaint and they begin their journey to Madras with Viji.

 After the police leave, Cheenu comes running after the car in which Viji is travelling.
 He follows them to the railway station and tries to gain Viji's attention, but she is unable to recognise him.
 Cheenu acts like a dancing monkey that Viji developed a liking for, but Viji, unable to comprehend, thinks he is insane and begging for food.
 Cheenu continues his futile attempts to gain her attention, and the train eventually leaves with Viji not recognising him.
 Cheenu, who was injured while chasing her car and trying to get her attention, walks away, heartbroken.